-Skip the sugary stuff.
+- Skip the sugary stuff.
 Sugar has calories, but no other nutritional value.
-Eating and drinking a lot of added sugar is one probable cause of rising obesity rates in the United States.
 Some sugar occurs naturally in fruits, vegetables, milk and grains.
-The culprit in undermining weight loss is “added sugar”—the kind added to food and drinks during processing, as well as the obvious sugar bowl on the table.
+One culprit in undermining weight loss is often “added sugar”—the kind added to food and drinks during processing, as well as the obvious sugar bowl on the table.
 If you’re cooking at home, you probably won’t be adding sugar to your minestrone soup, but manufacturers might.
+Rethink your drink.

-Eat it all.
+- Eat it all.
 You read that right, for wheat that is.
 Choose breads, crackers and cereals made from whole grains, which contain all the parts of the grain.
-Refined grains are stripped of their healthy outer coat (bran), which lowers the fiber content.
-And eating fiber-rich food fills you up, not out—a real boon for your weight loss efforts.
+Refined grains are stripped of their healthy outer coat (bran), which lowers some of the nutrients in the grain.
+And eating whole food fills you up, not out—a real boon for your weight loss efforts.
 Brown rice is a whole grain; white rice is not.
 Similarly, removing the skin from fruits and vegetables decreases their fiber content.
 It’s better to eat an apple than to drink apple juice.

 Article copyright © 2015 American Heart Association.
 This recipe/article is brought to you by the American Heart Association's Simple Cooking with Heart © Program.
 For more articles and simple, quick and affordable recipes, visit heart.org/simplecooking.